kesjien/fat/README.md

 ## Structure definition

   - Modules  - Architectural Unit, think about it as a microservice.
-Module is a unit that depends only on each own state and props (no props from the another modules).
+Module is a unit that depends only on each own state and props (no props propagated from another modules).
 It has own reducer, actions, actionTypes, service (for http calls), components.
 Two modules can not depend on each other.
 This flow gives us a possibility to work in a MICROSERVICE way.
-To develop separate parts of the project and keep it safe.
+To develop separate parts of the project and keep it safe and decoupled.

   - __snapshots__ - test snapshot of the components to test react components, jest implementation
   - actions - module actions, such as async calls etc